Thirteen Cents: Pedophilia

 Azure makes his money through prostituting himself to gay men.
 Although he consents to engaging in such sexual acts, the novel can be seen as broaching the subject of pedophilia and child molestation because Azure is underage.
 Most of Azure's clients are married white men who are in the closet about their sexuality; however, during his stay in the brothel, he is forced into performing sexual acts for Richard and his friends.

 Survival

-Azure lost both his parents at a young age because they were murdered.
+Azure lost both his parents at a young age when they were murdered.
 At the beginning of the narrative, he has lived on the streets for three years.
 The skills and techniques he uses to feed, clothe, and bathe himself indicate his ability to adapt and conform to life on the streets in order to survive.
 Much of the novel centers around his ability to survive in Cape Town's underworld without sacrificing his personal set of morals and values.
 He is often alone and must fend for himself.